cooliris/embed-wall/README.md

 ## Help

 We hope that the above information gets you up and running independently.
 If you have questions or feedback, please direct them to <team@cooliris.com>.
-While the Embed Wall is no longer officially supported, we will do our best to answer your questions through the transition period, which ends on March 1, 2015.
+While the Embed Wall is no longer officially supported, we will do our best to answer your questions through the transition period, ending March 1, 2015.